mgreger/XboxEra_Userstyle/README.md

 Make sure the default forum theme is set to whichever custom option I provide (Both site and custom theme set to Light or Dark.
 Do not mix them.)
 ## Updates
+### 11/13/2020
+Fixed bug that made the site width change when certain content was loaded.
 ### 10/26/2020
 Minor fix to banner widths.
 ### 08/25/2020